johannesengl/property-service/README.md

 # property_service

+### Documentation

+- Use gem activerecord-postgres-earthdistance to query properties within radius of a specific point
+- Add earthdistance_index to speed up queries
+- activerecord-postgres-earthdistance gem has good test coverage so its not necesarry to write own tests for the query method
+- Create PropertySearchValidation for validating the query parameters and adding error messages using ActiveModel::Validations
+- Added request specs to test api and unit test for PropertySearchValidation

 ### Background

 At Homeday, we are working to improve the process of selling real estate by giving real estate agents the best tools to do their job.